Canes are often used to assist in balance, widen one’s base of support, and

-How to walk safely with a cane
+the appropriate way to walk safely with a cane on level surfaces.

 1) Hold the cane in the hand on your unaffected leg or side.